 - Ferry from Huelva to La Gomera: ferries from Huelva to La Gomera via Tenerife are in operation twice a week.
-Total sailing time is approximately 42 hours and tickets start at around €160.
+Total sailing time ranges from approximately 32.5 to 41 hours and tickets start at around €160.

 Good to know: there are also indirect ferry crossings from Huelva to Santa Cruz de Tenerife and Agaete in Gran Canaria twice weekly.

 The main port of Huelva, also known as Puerto Exterior, is located just off the city center of Huelva at the mouth of river Odiel.

 Good to know: Puerto Interior (also known as “Muelle de Levante”), which is located in the city center of Huelva, mainly serves tourist boats and yachts.
 From the city center harbor, you can catch a boat to explore the coast of Huelva and visit beautiful landscapes.

 Most travelers drive or take a bus or taxi to Huelva Port, as it is around 17 km from the majority of downtown hotels.

 To approach the port of Huelva from the city center, you can take the Francisco Montenegro avenue and exit onto the Huelva - Matalascañas highway.